zingus/Crysis-Pseudo-Fullscreen-Nanny/README.md

 the 2007 videogame with the astonishingly overpowered rendering engine.

-And I noticed it has some fullscreen issues. (i.e. it doesn't *stay* fullscreen, Crysis forgets you wanted it fullsceen as soon as you alt-tab out of it)
+And I noticed it has some fullscreen issues. (i.e. it doesn't *stay* fullscreen)

+In fact, Crysis forgets you wanted it fullscreen as soon as you alt-tab out of it, for whatever reason.
+From then on, it stays windowed.
+Being it a frustrating videogame where you sometimes need to get the timing right for the mission to succeed, it's very typical to take short pauses while playing it. but then each time you're supposed to go dig for the fullscreen option inside its graphics mode settings.

 So I devised an half assed *autohotkey* workaround, a script that: